List of presidents of the General Conference of Seventh-day Adventists

 The president of the General Conference is the head of the General Conference of Seventh-day Adventists, the governing body of the Seventh-day Adventist Church.
 The president's office is within the offices of the General Conference, located in Silver Spring, Maryland.
-As of June 2010, the current president is Ted N. C. Wilson.
+As of July 2025, the current president is Erton Köhler.

 Traditionally, the post has been held by an American.
-Of the 17 presidents, 13 were born in the United States, 1 born in Puerto Rico to North American missionaries, 1 born in Australia and 2 born in Norway, of whom one emigrated to the U.S. at age 5.
+Of the 18 presidents, 13 were born in the United States, 1 born in Puerto Rico to North American missionaries, 1 born in Brazil, 1 born in Australia and 2 born in Norway, of whom one emigrated to the U.S. at age 5.
+In all, 18 individuals have served 21 presidencies spanning 162 years.